graphql/graphql-spec/rfcs/DeferStream.md

 ## Frequently Asked Questions

-### Why is @defer supported on fragments instead of fields?
+### Why is `@defer` supported on fragments instead of fields?
-If there is a UI component that renders many fields which are deferred, it would be cumbersome to coordinate the loading state of all of those fields.
-By deferring all of the fields on a fragment, the component can render its fallback loading state until the fragment is loaded.
+If there is a UI component that renders many fields which are deferred, it could be cumbersome to coordinate the loading state of all of those fields.
+By deferring all of the fields on a fragment, the component can render its fallback loading state until the fragment is loaded, without having to manage the individual state of many fields.
 If only a single field needs to be deferred, it can be wrapped in an inline fragment.
 Since there is an easy workaround, we do not plan to support `@defer` on an individual field as part of this proposal.

 # Additional material